Creating grassroots theatre one project at a time.

 – NY Theatre Guide

-Workshop Productions: Project Y is committed to fostering play development by providing playwrights the opportunity to see and hone their work in that space between public readings and full productions.
+Workshop Productions: Project Y is committed to fostering play development by providing playwrights the opportunity to see and hone their work in that developmental space between public readings and full productions.